 Mr Lim started his career at PricewaterhouseCoopers before transitioning to the finance industry by joining HSBC Private Bank (Suisse) SA, the Global Wealth Solutions arm of the HSBC Group, in 1985.
 He took charge of operations, corporate secretarial and systems control in the Trust Division before assuming the position of Managing Director in 1990.
 He left to become the chief executive officer of SG Trust (Asia) Ltd, a subsidiary of Societe Generale Private Banking, in 2010, a position he held until 2014.
 He currently provides consultancy advice in the field of global wealth solutions.
 He is the lead independent director of Bund Center Investment Ltd and Keong Hong Holdings Limited, an independent director and non-executive chairman of Sapphire Corporation Limited and an independent director of Mirach Energy Limited.
-In the last three years, he also held independent directorships in Passion Holdings Limited and MAP Technology Holdings Limited.

 Mr Lim holds a Bachelor of Commerce degree majoring in Accounting and Finance from the University of Newcastle, Australia.
 He is a fellow member of CPA Australia and the Institute of Singapore Chartered Accountants in addition to being a member of the Society of Trust and Estate Practitioners.
-He has more than 32 years of experience in the financial, trust and wealth management industry.
+He has more than 33 years of experience in the financial, trust and wealth management industry.

 Mr Chan Pengee, Adrian is a Non-Executive Director, Chairman of the Nominating Committee and a member of the Audit and Risk Management Committee and the Remuneration Committee.
 He is the Head of Corporate and a Senior Partner at Lee & Lee.
-He serves as First Vice-Chairman of the Singapore Institute of Directors and sits on the board of the Accounting and Corporate Authority of Singapore.
-He is the non-executive chairman of Nobel Design Holdings Ltd, the lead independent director of Yoma Strategic Holdings Ltd and Biosensors International Group, Ltd and is an independent director of Global Investments Limited and Ascendas Funds Management (S) Limited, the manager of Ascendas REIT.
+He was the First Vice-Chairman of the Singapore Institute of Directors and sits on the board of the Accounting and Corporate Authority of Singapore.
+He serves on the Legal Service Commission.
+He is the non-executive chairman of Nobel Design Holdings Ltd, the lead independent director of Yoma Strategic Holdings Ltd and Global Investments Limited and is an independent director of Ascendas Funds Management (S) Limited, the manager of Ascendas REIT.
 He also serves on the Catalist Advisory Panel of the SGX.
-He is on the Corporate Governance and Regulations Committee of the Singapore.
+He sits on the Corporate Governance and Regulations Committee of the Singapore International Chamber of Commerce.
+He is the Chairman of the Panel of the Institute of Corporate Law, chairs the Corporate Practice Committee of the Law Society of Singapore and serves on its Audit Committee.
 He was appointed to the Audit Committee Guidance Committee, established by the MAS, ACRA and the SGX, and served on the Corporate Governance and Directors' Duties Working Group of the Steering Committee established by the Ministry of Finance to rewrite the Companies Act.

 Mr Chan holds a Bachelor of Laws degree from the National University of Singapore and is a member of the Singapore Academy of Law.
-He has more than 26 years of experience in the law profession and has been a director of various SGX-listed companies since 2002.
+He has more than 27 years of experience in the law profession and has been a director of various SGX-listed companies since 2002.